Uesugi Kenshin: Name

-Early life
+Early life and rise

-Born as Kagetora, he was the third or fourth son of the noted warrior Nagao Tamekage (長尾為景), and his life presents a unique story - he was not from the Uesugi, but Nagao clan.
-His father's family were the retainers of the Yamanouchi branch of the Uesugi clan, and his father has gained some renown with his military victories over his lords Uesugi Akisada, Uesugi Sadanori and Uesugi Funayoshi.
-However, in later years, Tamekage found himself at odds with the neighboring Ikkō-ikki of Hokuriku, and as the political power in the region started to shift in favor of the Ikkō-ikki (due largely to the sudden rise of Hongan-ji), the situation for Echigo quickly deteriorated.
+Kenshin born as Kagetora, the third or fourth son of the noted warrior Nagao Tamekage (長尾為景).
+His life presents a unique story – he was not from the Uesugi, but the Nagao clan.
+His father's family were the retainers of the Yamanouchi branch of the Uesugi clan, and his father had gained some renown with his military victories over his lords Uesugi Akisada, Uesugi Sadanori and Uesugi Funayoshi.

+However, in later years, Tamekage found himself at odds with the neighboring Ikkō-ikki of Hokuriku and, as the political power in the region started to shift in favor of the Ikkō-ikki (due largely to the sudden rise of Hongan-ji), the situation for Echigo quickly deteriorated.
 It came to a peak in 1536, when Kenshin's father gathered up an army and marched westward.
-However, upon arriving at Sendanno (December 1536) in Etchū, his forces were suddenly attacked by Enami Kazuyori, and in the resulting fracas Tamekage himself was slain, and his army put to flight.
+However, upon arriving at Sendanno (December 1536) in Etchū, his forces were suddenly attacked by Enami Kazuyori and in the resulting fracas Tamekage himself was slain and his army put to flight.

 The impact back at Echigo was immediate.
-Nagao Harukage, Tamekage's eldest son, immediately made his bid for control of the Nagao, and succeeded in this claim after a power struggle which resulted in the death of one of his brothers, Kageyasu.
+Nagao Harukage, Tamekage's eldest son, immediately made his bid for control of the Nagao and succeeded in this claim after a power struggle which resulted in the death of one of his brothers, Kageyasu.
 Kenshin was removed from the conflict and relocated to Rinsen-ji temple, where he spent his life from 7 to 14 dedicated to study, martial arts and Zen.